mebeim/aoc/2021/README.md

 [Problem statement][d25-problem] — [Complete solution][d25-solution] — [Back to top][top]

-Not a hard ptoblem for this years' Christmas day.
+Not a hard problem for this years' Christmas day.
 We are givn an ASCII-art grid where we can have three kind of cells: `>` (a sea cucumber facing right), `v` (a sea cucumber facing down), `.` (empty).
 We need to evolve the grid according to the following rules to be applied every evolution step: